NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 The Package Manager Console is built into the Package Manager for Visual Studio on Windows.
 Visual Studio Code and Visual Studio for Mac don't include the console.
 Visual Studio for Mac has a UI for managing NuGet packages, and the equivalent console commands are available through the [NuGet CLI](../reference/nuget-exe-CLI-reference.md).
 For more information, see [Install and manage NuGet packages in Visual Studio for Mac](/visualstudio/mac/nuget-walkthrough).

-## Find and install a package
+## Quickly find and install a package

 To use the Package Manager Console to quickly find and install a package:

 1. Open your project or solution in Visual Studio, and select **Tools** > **NuGet Package Manager** > **Package Manager Console** to open the Package Manager Console window.

 1. In the console, enter `Find-Package` with a keyword to find the package you want to install.
 For example, to find packages that contain the keyword `elmah`, run the following command.
-If you already know your package name, skip this step.
+If you already know the package name you want, skip this step.

     ```powershell
     Find-Package elmah